ZaraJadidi/zCss/README.md

 CSS allows you to target elements using selectors, which allows you to target specific elements and apply the same style to them.
 The style rules are defined in a CSS file using selectors.<br>

+### Selectors<br>

-### Selectors: u can use the target element with {} in css file.Each style declaration in a rule ends with a semicolon.
+u can use the target element with {} in css file.Each style declaration in a rule ends with a semicolon.
 We can target multiple selectors at once, by separating the selectors with a comma.<br>

 ##### Class Selectors: Often we need to target only a subset of elements, without changing the others.
 This can be done using a class selector.We first need to add a class attribute to the elements we want to target.
 the class selector needs to start with a dot, followed by the class name that we gave to our element.<br>